UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 Presentations will be 20 minutes followed by 10 minutes of discussion.

-The text of the abstract should be anonymous, with a minimum of 11 pt font and no more than two A4 page in length including references, figures, and tables.
+The text of the abstract should be anonymous, with a minimum of 11 pt font and no more than two A4 pages in length including references, figures, and tables.
 They should be in .pdf format.
 Abstracts should be submitted using the Easychair site.

 ### Important dates
 - 9 January 2023 — Abstract submission open